bdeffarges/arcite-core/README.md

 Arcite
 ======

-Arcite aims to be a general purpose biological data management and processing engine based on Akka and Spark.
+Arcite aims to be a general purpose biological data management and processing engine written in scala and based on Akka and Spark.

-The purpose of Arcite is to enable scientists to run reproducible analysis on data produced by laboratory equipments like microrray scanner, sequencer, etc.
+The purpose of Arcite is to enable scientists to run reproducible analysis on data produced by laboratory equipments like microrray scanner, NGS sequencer, etc.

 ### Key concepts and ideas
 Ultimately, Arcite wants to share data, processing and analysis with everybody in a similar way as bitcoin transactions are